ummshsh/cmdblockbuster/README.md

 - [x] 🔧 Clicking on 'New game' after another game started causes +50mb ram
 - [x] 🔧 Level switched to 2 only after 20th mino
 - [x] Delayed Auto Shift: the amount of time before an input is repeated/ARR is engaged.(Auto Repeat Rate)
+- [x] 🔧 Do not DAS rotations and hard drops
+- [ ] 🔧 With DAS implementation input started to feel unresponsive for shifts, rotations are fine
 - [ ] 🔧 S mino sometimes not locking in defalut rotation if left corner is not on foundation(Hard drop locks it though)
+- [ ] 🔧 Soft drop should not lock mino
+- [ ] 🔧 Soft drop counted towards score even if it doensn't dropped lines
 - [ ] Implement scoring tests
 - [ ] Tspin is not recognized by Score counter
 - [ ] Save score to file with regard to game mode